Text: Konstantin Maier, Fotos: Daniel Fuchs

 The imposing dark green outline of the Palatinate Forest looms over the vineyards of the German Wine Route: it boasts a wealth of mindful experiences and physical activities.
 Different mottos to the usual "faster, higher, further" have been adopted here for a long time already.
 You sense that there is a more sophisticated culture of cycling here – one that is particularly in harmony with nature.
 Nowadays, cycling is afforded much more importance in the sense of its vision and cultural potential.
-Your average mountain biker has long since ceased to be interested purely in gruelling ascents, steep slopes and fast times.
-The bike has become synonymous with freedom and independence: an object of the moment and a perfect fusion of yourself and the world around you.
+The average mountain biker has long since ceased to be interested purely in gruelling ascents, steep slopes and fastness.
+The bike has become synonymous with freedom and independence.
 Heads are cleared and senses sharpened in the quiet murmur of the Palatinate Forest.
 The smell of undergrowth, pine resin and composting leaves rises to your nose, while rays of dappled sunshine permeate the thick branches above.
 A narrow path here, a windy descent there.

 It almost seems unnecessary to mention that physical activity in the fresh air is healthy.
 In 1982, Japan's state forestry commission started to encourage citizens to take trips into the forest as part of a healthy lifestyle.
 Meanwhile, Japanese scientists have discovered through numerous studies that time spent in the forest has an almost aromatherapeutic effect with inherent health benefits.
 "Shinrin-yoku" – or "forest bathing" – has since been promoted as a recognised stress management method.